samoline1/G.O.D/docs/internal_comp.md

 ## 🎢 Competition Flow

+1. You'll first ping in the channel (or DM to WW) that you want your miner to be registered with ip details and WW will add your miner to the pool
+2. Jobs will then come through to your miner endpoint with an option to accept/reject, if you accept you'll have a fixed time period to complete training and upload your fine-tune (this is all automated so you only need to change the config if wanna play simple)
-1. Initially, job-model combinations will be simple - a short introduction to the process with one training job at a time.
+3. Initially, job-model combinations will be basic and allocated training times short - a quick introduction to the process with one training job at a time.
-2. By Friday, expect multiple jobs to be sent to you simultaneously.
+4. By Friday, expect multiple jobs to be sent to you simultaneously.

 ## 🎯 Optimization Areas for Fair Play